elenlefoll/RstatsTextbook/README.md

-# Data Literacy for the Language Sciences: A very gentle introduction to statistics and data visualisation in R
+# Data Literacy for the Language Sciences
+## A very gentle introduction to statistics and data visualisation in R

 This is a work-in-progress draft of an introduction textbook to statistics and data visualisation in R by Elen Le Foll.